jnktsj/DNApi/README.md

 [Utilities](https://github.com/jnktsj/DNApi#utilities)

-Of course, (sadly) there are some limitations on 3′ adapter prediction although DNApi gives better results than the others.
+Of course, (sadly) there are some limitations on 3′ adapter prediction although DNApi gives better results.
 For the information, see:
 [Limitations](https://github.com/jnktsj/DNApi#limitations)

 ## Requirement